duckietown/docs-brown/book/doc-sky/10-introduction/00-overview.md

 need to understand hardware, because hardware limits affect all aspects of the robot behavior, and if your CPU overheats, your robot isn't going anywhere.

+This textbook contains assignments, projects, and technical material related to the Duckie Drone, a small autonomous Raspberry Pi drone.
+After taking this course, students will be able to:

+* Explain the space of designs for robotic communications, safety, state estimation, and control.

+* Apply that knowledge to construct programs for communications, safety, state estimation, and control.

+* Build, program, and operate an autonomous robot drone.